CarsonScott/Prediction-Template-Learning/README.md

 # Prediction Template Learning
-Prediction Template Learning (PTL) is an online learning algorithm that makes predictions about the environment to improve itself.
+Prediction Template Learning (PTL) is an online machine learning algorithm that makes predictions about the environment to improve itself.

 [Theory (Self-Organizing Predictions)](https://github.com/CarsonScott/self-organizing-predictions)